 Some days I feel like a hairdresser.
 I know much more than I should.
 Over the years I have had the great pleasure of seeing a LOT of great shirt images of famous people, places, and things that came from FastFilms and now T-Seps.
 If you look at some of the samples on the T-Seps home page you see major movies, Disney images and much more.
 This is just the tip of the iceberg.
 These are just samples that printers sent me (getting samples is like pulling teeth).
 What you don’t see are the hundreds of thousands of images that have been done.
 In fact you can read a few testimonials from happy users here.

 In fact I tried to think of how many separations have been done with FastFilms and T-Seps and there is just no way to know.
 A huge printer in the UK (can’t name names), has done at least 3,000 separations with FastFilms.
-Last year in Munich at Fespa a user came by the booth and left a catalog with at least 500 printed shirt images in it and said “all done with FastFilms” (he upgraded to T-Seps).
-FastFilms was released in 1999 and with at least 9,000 users of both programs my guess is the answer is easily hundreds of thousands of separations from a “simple” little Photoshop plugin.
+A few years ago in Munich at Fespa a user came by the booth and left a catalog with at least 500 printed shirt images in it and said “all done with FastFilms” (he upgraded to T-Seps).
+FastFilms was released in 1999 and with at least 11,000 users of both programs my guess is the answer is easily hundreds of thousands of separations from a “simple” little Photoshop plugin.

 Why don’t I show more of these?
 Simple.
 My customers don’t want the world to know that they are using T-Seps or FastFilms and in many cases they are just a contract printer for someone else who has the rights to show the image.
 Mums the word.
 I am usually told “don’t pass this around” when I get these images.